 Responsible supply chain

-Oil Search’s success is underpinned by a holistic approach to managing the risks and opportunities within our supply chain.
-This is because it directly influences the operational impact and reputation of all our partners and members of our supply chain.
+Oil Search’s success is underpinned by a holistic approach to managing the risks and opportunities within our supply chain, which can directly influence the operational impact and reputation of all our partners and members of our supply chain.

-Ensuring a sustainable supply chain is a key element of our overall supply chain management strategy.
-Supplier performance, including sustainability performance, has the ability to significantly reduce our costs and risks as well as increase productivity.
-It also represents an opportunity to foster the sustainable development of both the economy of PNG and the economy within our host communities.
+Supplier performance, including sustainability performance, can significantly reduce our costs and risks and increase productivity.
+Ensuring a sustainable supply chain is a key element of our overall supply chain management strategy and presents an opportunity to foster the sustainable development of both the PNG economy and the economy within our host communities.

 Our supply chain

-Oil Search’s third party internal audit programme uses a risk based approach to identify a sample of contractors and suppliers for review each year.
+Oil Search’s third-party internal audit programme uses a risk-based approach to identify a sample of contractors and suppliers for review each year.
 These provide independent, risk-based assurance on the effectiveness of internal controls used to identify, prevent and mitigate risks associated with contracting services.
-Specific reviews are also included in the internal audit programme to focus on safety aspects of contractor performance, in particular for aviation and land transport contractors.
+Specific reviews are also included in the internal audit programme to focus on safety aspects of contractor performance, particularly for aviation and land transport contractors.
 These audits review compliance with contract conditions, including safety performance, and adherence to legislative requirements.
 Where necessary, we issue corrective action plans and their close-out is monitored by our Assurance and Compliance team.
 Results are reported to the Board Audit and Financial Risk Committee.

 Our Contracts and Procurement team conduct annual meetings with contractors to discuss any concerns and performance improvement opportunities and provide support.
 Contractor reviews and site visits are also conducted annually to check performance against contractual obligations and agreed improvements.

-As PNG Lancos often undertake more remote or labour intensive tasks for us, we engage and support their safety performance using a number of approaches.
+As PNG Lancos often undertake more remote or labour-intensive tasks for us, we engage and support their safety performance using a number of approaches.
 These include the use of scorecards with safety KPIs, personal safety training and the support of a dedicated safety advisor.
 This is in addition to regular safety audits on the implementation of our safety systems and a Lanco Safety Incentive Scheme.
-Each PNG Lanco also has an agreed work-plan to ensure ongoing compliance with PNG company laws and regulations.
-Compliance to this is monitored by Oil Search contract owners and Lanco representatives.
+Each PNG Lanco also has an agreed work plan to ensure ongoing compliance with PNG company laws and regulations.
+Compliance is monitored by Oil Search contract owners and Lanco representatives.

-For further information on how we support PNG Lancos grow and enable smaller scale businesses to thrive, please refer to the Livelihoods and local enterprise development section of our website.
-See the Responsible Supply Chain section of the Social Responsibility Report for further information about activities undertaken in 2017.
+For further information on how we support local businesses and employment and enable smaller scale businesses to thrive, please refer to the Livelihoods and local enterprise development section of our website.